Welcome to The Whiteley Surgery Online

 Please visit the Latest News Page for all current events and important announcements/updates.

-The surgery as part of the Fareham and Gosport Clinical Commissioning Group will be involved in a training afternoon (TARGET) and will be closed from 12.45pm on Tuesday 5th March 2019.
+The surgery as part of the Fareham and Gosport Clinical Commissioning Group will be involved in a training afternoon (TARGET) and will be closed from 12.45pm on the following dates:

 Tuesday 11th June 2019